Studying conservation is a great option if you care about the environment and enjoy the outdoors.

 Conservation is about protecting New Zealand’s natural ecosystems and supporting native wildlife.
 In our world of climate change and species loss, a conservation career allows you to positively impact the planet.

 Ehara taku toa i te toa takitahi, engari he toa takitini.

 "Our strength does not come from ourselves alone, our strength derives from the many."

-This initiative connects learners with local iwi and aims to produce graduates that can stand more firmly in both Te Ao Māori as well as Te Ao Pākehā.
+This initiative connects learners with local iwi and aims to produce graduates that can stand more firmly in Te Ao Māori and Te Ao Pākehā.

-You will learn the core skills required to be a ranger, including how to build tracks, animal and weed control, New Zealand ecology, and how to apply the latest technology in conservation work.
+Ākonga will learn the core skills required to be a ranger, including how to build tracks, animal and weed control, New Zealand ecology, and how to apply the latest technology in conservation work.

-You will work alongside DOC and regional council staff, complete a summer work experience placement, and learn from expert tutors who are passionate about conservation.
+You will work alongside DOC, Kūmānū Environmental and regional council staff, complete a summer work experience placement, and learn from expert tutors who are passionate about conservation.